Dre Campbell Farm

 1. Remove Food Source

-The best way to deal with a stray or feral cat issue is to eliminate their food supply.
-Garbage cans should not be overflowing.
-Also, their lids should fit snugly to prevent spills.
+One of the best ways to deal with a stray cat or feral cat issue is to eliminate their food supply.

 You don’t want to invite these animals into your home by leaving food leftovers out in the open.
 Maintaining a cat-free environment is difficult since these animals can survive on very little.
-Refrain from feeding them as well.

 2. Chicken Wire

-Another method is to make a fence out of chicken wire.
+Another method is to make a fence out of chicken wire and surround your garden beds.
 An effective barrier does not need a particularly high fence.
+To climb over fences, cats often need a significant incentive, but this isn’t the case with most cats.

 3. Motion-Activated Sprinklers